As Harassment Hits the Headlines, What Can Insurance Brokers Learn?

 “There are a couple of ways in which there may be variations in EPLI coverage,” he explained.
-“I have seen policy forms in which the right to select defense counsel against an [EPLI] claim may be implicated by the nature of the claim asserted.
+“I have seen policy forms in which the right to select defense council against an [EPLI] claim may be implicated by the nature of the claim asserted.
 Others require the use of panel [defense] counsel for claims that assert harassment or other misconduct by managing directors or high-level officers of the company – but don’t require a panel counsel for claims that do not.

 “Variation might also be seen in certain aspects of the coverage based on the rank of individuals named in the claims.
 These variations are very policy specific, which really underscores the need for brokers to get down into the weeds of the language used in the policy forms.”

 A frequent dispute that arises in the EPLI space revolves around the rates insurance companies are willing to pay for defense counsel for sexual harassment or similar claims.
 EPLI policies are often written either on a duty to defend basis (where the carrier is obligated to hire and pay for defense counsel, or provide a previously retained panel counsel) or on a duty to pay for defense counsel basis (where the carrier covers defense costs).